karthikaS03/SW_Sec_Project/README.md

 ***<li> SWSec_Data***: this fodler contains seed URLs that were used for the cralwing and measurement.

 ***<li> SWSec_Analysis***: This fodler consists of helper scripts that were used to report measurements by parsing the logs collected by the crawler module and generating graphs reported in the paper.

+The attacks reproduced and new attacks that are proposed can be accessed in the link: https://demopwa.github.io/sw_index.html.
+This link contains demos of the attacks with the browser version that the attacks work and their source code.
+These online demos could serve as a test bed to check new versions of browser to check if they are vulnerable.